lbfm-rwth/GaussParallel/README.md

 by GAP.

 Until now there are three different functions that you can use.
 The function `EchelonMatBlockwise` and `EchelonMatTransformationBlockwise` resemble `EchelonMat` and `EchelonMatTransformation` from the Gauss package.
 They need a matrix as input and return a record with different amounts of information.
 The third function is called `DoEchelonMatTransformationBlockwise`.
-As input you can specify the matrix of course, the field of the matrix, the numbers of chops that are used and whether to use the sequential or the parallel version.
+As input you can specify the matrix of course, the field of the matrix, the numbers of blocks that are used and whether to use the sequential or the parallel version.

 ## EchelonMatBlockwise

 The most basic usage of our algorithm would be the following:
 ```
-n := 4000;; numberChops := 8;; q := 5;;
+n := 4000;; numberBlocks := 8;; q := 5;;
 A := RandomMat(n, n, GF(q));;
 result := EchelonMatBlockwise(A);;
 ```